Picovoice/picovoice/README.md

 ## Language Support

-- English and German
-- French and Spanish coming soon.
+- English, German, French, and Spanish.
 - Support for additional languages is available for commercial customers on a case-by-case basis.

 ## Performance